marschall-lab/strand-seq-graph-phasing/README.md

 ## Running the pipeline on HHU Hilbert

-__NOTE__: Peter has mentioned that, in general, `snakemake` appears to have trouble with relative paths.
-Therefore, all paths should be entered as absolute paths, which unfortunately can make commands quite long :confused:

 ### Config and Sample Sheet
 sample	strandseq_dir	gfa	coverage	hpc	assembler	expect_XY_separate

 #### Sample sheet settings

 `sample: str` Sample ID